 Collins thought the brushwood might symbolise the haunt of the kangaroo.
 At the back of the circle, six spectators watch from a slight rise next to a large fallen log, where a dozen spears are stacked.
 A smoking campfire burns between the two groups.

 ‘The boys were left seated at the Yoo-lahng for about half an hour,’ wrote Collins, ‘during which the actors went down into a valley near the place, where they fitted themselves with long tails made of grass, which they fastened to the hinder parts of their girdles, instead of the sword [club], which was laid aside during this scene.’

 Here the dancers mimic kangaroos ‘now jumping along, then lying down and scratching themselves, as those animals do when basking in the sun.’

 In this scene, nine initiates, huddled on a raised mound, witness the traditional Eora kangaroo hunt, involving nineteen Gamaragal operators.
 A songman at right beats time with a club on a shield while fourteen ‘kangaroo men’ hop along the pathway in a line, knees bent; arms and hands held out like paws.

-At left are two ‘kangaroo hunters’ armed with spears and shields, one with a barbed spear poised ready to throw in his womera.
+At left are two ‘kangaroo hunters’ armed with spears and shields, one with a barbed spear poised in his womera, ready to throw.
 Two supervisors stand on an embankment just above the first kangaroo dancer, who looks towards them.
 The hunters stalked their quarry, said Collins, ‘pretending to steal upon them unobserved and spear them’.
 The boys being made men are now authorised to chase and spear kangaroos for the rest of their lives.

 [Yoo-long Erah-ba-diang.
 4.]